- Direct Mail

 The gift matters — but the idea behind the gift matters more

-A simple truth: the campaigns worked because the gift, the messaging — the idea — directly tied to the core benefit the prospect could expect from a BBVA Compass relationship.
+A simple truth: The campaigns worked because the gift, the messaging — the idea — directly tied into the core benefit the prospect could expect from a BBVA Compass relationship.
 The gift is useful, practical even.
-But mostly it helped the prospect see the value in a potential relationship.
+But mostly, it helped the prospect see the value in a potential relationship.
 They took the meeting because they believed the meeting was worth their time.